kevin1024/vcrpy/README.md

   * `responses`: A list of the responses made.
   * `play_count`: The number of times this cassette has had a response played back
+  * `all_played`: A boolean indicates whether all the responses have been played back
   * `responses_of(request)`: Access the responses that match a given request

 The `Request` object has the following properties: